wvirany/blog/content/posts/gp_intro/index.md

 p(\y \mid \X, \theta) = \Norm \big( \y \mid \bmu(\X; \theta), \K(\X, \X; \btheta) \big),
 $$

 where $\theta$ is some vector containing the hyperparameters.
-This measures the likelihood of drawing samples from our modeled distribution Thus, choosing some hyperparameters for which the MLL is high corresponds to choosing a model which closely approximates the true distribution of the data.
+This measures the likelihood of drawing samples from our modeled distribution Thus, choosing some hyperparameters for which the likelihood is high corresponds to choosing a model which closely approximates the true distribution of the data.

-In practice, we usually compute the marginal log-likelihood (MLL).
+In practice, we usually compute the marginal *log*-likelihood (MLL).
 This takes the form:

 $$
 \begin{align*}